 As shown in Figure 1, IoT gateways sit at the intersection of IoT systems -connected devices, controllers, and sensors – and the cloud.

 Today’s “smart” IoT gateways delivered by companies such as Dusun are full-fledged computing platforms running Linux operating systems.
 They open up huge opportunities for IoT solution providers to push processing closer to the smart devices, improving responsiveness and supporting new operating models.

 Besides, many computing functions can be made to order.
 The IoT edge gateways delivered by Dusun with full onboard processing would allow the gateways to filter out routine information and pass through the alerts that are worthy of attention.
 Going even further, these gateways can perform their own analytics and operations on the data — such as determining that the temperature is too high in part of the building — and can then use that insight to take independent action, such as turning on the air conditioning or opening vents.

 Gateways also allow sensors/devices to communicate over shorter distances, boosting battery life.
 It also reduces latency in time-critical applications by performing processing on the gateway itself rather than in the cloud.

 Protocols a gateway communicates with sensors

 A complete IoT application might involve many different kinds of sensors and devices.
-For examples, you might want sensors for temperature, moisture, and sunlight and devices such as intelligent lock, people counter, etc.
+For example, you might want sensors for temperature, moisture, and sunlight and devices such as intelligent lock, people counter, etc.

-There are some ways including WIFI, NBIot, 2G/3G/4G cellular, wired connection that gateways delivered by Dusun connect to the internet.
-Dusun supports popular MQTT and custom made protocols such as web-socket.
+There are some ways including WIFI, NBIot, 2G/3G/4G cellular, and wired connection that gateways delivered by Dusun connect to the internet.
+Dusun supports popular MQTT and custom-made protocols such as web-socket.
 The right part of figure 2 shows the protocols used by Dusun’s gateways to ‘talk’ with clouds.